Fall Arrival

 There is NO mail or package delivery service to New College beginning December 21st, 2024.
 This pause in service is due to the college’s closure for the winter break.

 Residents have until December 20th to collect packages from the Front Desk that have already arrived.
 Packages that have not been picked up by December 20th will be held by the Front Desk and will be available for pick up in January.
-Regular package pick-up service at the Front Desk begins on January 6th, 2025.

-Winter Term Return
+Winter Term Check-In

-New College’s 2024-25 Fall-Winter residence term ends at 12:00pm (noon) on Thursday, May 1st, 2025.
+New College’s 2025-26 Winter residence term ends at 12:00pm (noon) on Friday, May 1st, 2026.

 Check-Out Deadlines